 - Cash advance rate.

 This APR applies when you make a cash withdrawal from an ATM or if you make other cash equivalent transactions, such as buying foreign currency or gambling.
 Cash advance APR is almost always higher than the purchase rate, typically around 26% for most cards.
 Also, this APR doesn’t come with a grace period, meaning you start accruing interest from the moment you make the transaction.

 Make sure you also consider these common costs of credit card ownership:

-Whether you’re looking for a new card or want to get more out of the one you already have, it’s important to understand the range of features so that you can make your credit card work for you.
+Whether you’re looking for a new card or want to get more out of the one you already have, it’s important to understand your credit card features and its rates and fees.